wp-plugins/text-to-share/readme.txt

 == Description ==

-Text to Share is a plugin that gives editors the option to have a neat way of sharing quotes with the content.
-All quotes would be set when adding or editing a particular post.
+Text to Share is a plugin that offers editors a neat way of how to share quotes that are within the various posts.
+All quotes would need be set via the Wordpress Admin when adding or editing a particular post.
 This sharing tool would then allow visitors to share a quote on Facebook and Twitter.

 The features of this plugin are:

-Admins and Editors
+For Admins and Editors

 * Simple and neat design
 * Selecting text to share with a click of a button
 * Easy to customise and style according to design of website
 * Increase engagement on major social networks

-Visitors
+For Visitors

 * Simple sharing mechanism to Facebook and Twitter
 * Automatic redirect to social networks